 The formal graduation date (or examination date) is the last working day of the month in which you have met all the requirements of the Master in Computer Science programme.
-Please note that the graduation date does not correspond to the Master's Degree Graduation Ceremony date, which is the date on which your actual diploma will be awarded during a celebratory graduation ceremony.
+Please note that the graduation date does not correspond to the Master's Degree Graduation Ceremony date, which is the date on which your actual diploma will be awarded to you during a celebratory graduation ceremony.
 For dates, see below.

 Master's thesis presentation